metasfresh/metasfresh-documentation/_webui_collection/EN/Manage_user_permission.md

 ---
-title: How do I grant and revoke data access to users?
+title: How do I grant and revoke data access for users?
 layout: default
 tags:
   - A Beginner's Guide to metasfresh